mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB.md

 ####Temporal Ordering for Visual Objects

 Method:
 During session 1, two identical copies of a first object (object 1) were placed at the ends of the box 2.5 cm from the end walls and centered between the long walls.
 The mouse was placed in the center of the box facing away from both objects.
 The mouse was given 5 min to freely explore the objects.
 After 5 min, the mouse was removed to a small holding cup for 5 min.
 During this time, the first objects were replaced with two duplicates of a second object (Object 2).
 For Session 2, the mouse was again placed in the apparatus and allowed to explore.
 After 5 min, the mouse was removed to the holding cup for 5 min and the objects were replaced with two duplicates of a third object (Object 3).
 For Session 3, the mouse was given 5 min to explore.
 After 5 min, the mouse was removed into a small cup for 5 min and an unused copy of the first and an unused copy of the third object were placed into the box.
-The mouse was again placed into the box and allowed to explore the two objects (*i.e.*, Objects 1 and 3) during a 5 min test session.
+The mouse was again placed into the box and allowed to explore the two objects (*i.e.*, Objects 1 and 3) during a 5 min test session (**Figure 6**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 Exploration of each object during the test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing an absolute preference for the third over the first object.
 A ratio value approaching 1 suggest the mouse strongly explored the first over the third object.

 ![Temporal Ordering](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_TemporalOrdering.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Temporal Ordering for Visual Objects task in the experimental space.
+**<i>Figure 6: Layout of the Temporal Ordering for Visual Objects task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ---

 ####Temporal Order Control: Novelty Detection for Visual Objects

 Method:
 In addition to reflecting impaired temporal ordering, increased exploration of the first object over the third could also be interpreted as being due to difficulty in remembering the first object prior to the test session.
 To minimize and con- trol for such general memory deficits, a novelty detection of visual objects task was performed.
 Briefly, on a different day mice received three sessions during which they were allowed to explore three novel sets of objects (Objects 4, 5, 6) similarly to the temporal ordering tasks.
-During the test session, the first object and a novel fourth object (Object 7) were presented and the mice were allowed 5 min to explore.
+During the test session, the first object and a novel fourth object (Object 7) were presented and the mice were allowed 5 min to explore (**Figure 7**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 Exploration of each object during the test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing an absolute preference for the familiar over the novel object.
 A ratio value approaching 1 suggest the mouse strongly explored the novel over the familiar object.

 ![Novelty Detection](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_NoveltyDetection.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Novelty Detection for Visual Objects task in the experimental space.
+**<i>Figure 7: Layout of the Novelty Detection for Visual Objects task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ##Sensory/Perceptual Attributes

 ####Feature Ambiguity

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the configural recognition condition, mice were placed for 15 min in the red box containing two compound objects, AB and CD, separated by 15 cm.
 Following a 5 min delay under a heavy cup, the mouse underwent a 5-min Test Phase in which one object from the Study Phase remained the same (AB) and the other compound object is created from one component of each of the previous familiar objects, (*e.g.*, AD).
-That is, the “novel” object (AD) is composed of the same elements, but rearranged into a novel configuration.
+That is, the “novel” object (AD) is composed of the same elements, but rearranged into a novel configuration (**Figure 8**).
 Therefore, the object is “novel” by virtue of its configuration, not by its elements, each of which was present in one of the original compound stimuli.
 Exploration of each compound object was scored as a single unit.
 Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
 A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Ambiguity](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_Ambiguity.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Configural Ambiguity task in the experimental space.
+**<i>Figure 8: Layout of the Configural Ambiguity task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ---

 ####Feature Ambiguity Control: Novelty Detection for Configural Objects

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the configural recognition condition, mice were placed for 15 min in the red box containing two compound objects, AB and CD, separated by 15 cm.
-Following a 5 min delay under a heavy cup, the mouse underwent a 5-min control task during which CD was replaced by two never before seen objects (EF) was also performed.
+Following a 5 min delay under a heavy cup, the mouse underwent a 5-min control task during which CD was replaced by two never before seen objects (EF) was also performed (**Figure 9**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
 A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Ambiguity Control](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_Ambiguity_Control.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Configural Ambiguity Control task in the experimental space.
+**<i>Figure 9: Layout of the Configural Ambiguity Control task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ---

 ####Object Recognition at 1 hour and 24 hour delays

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the object recognition test, two objects were placed in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
-After a 5 min interval during which the mice were covered by a heavy cup, one of the objects was replaced by a novel object that had never before been experienced byt he mouse, and the mouse was allowed to explore for 5 min.
+After a 5 min interval during which the mice were covered by a heavy cup, one of the objects was replaced by a novel object that had never before been experienced byt he mouse, and the mouse was allowed to explore for 5 min (**Figure 10**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 This procedure was carried out in each box separately for delays of 1 hour and 24 hours.
 Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change. a ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Object Recognition](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_ObjectRecognition.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Object Recognition task in the experimental space.
+**<i>Figure 10: Layout of the Object Recognition task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ##Tests of Executive Function